ncredinburgh/JavaForSmallTeams/style/5_consider_code_generators_carefully.md

 * Generators that produce scaffolding that is checked into version control and modified.
 * Generators that produce new classes from a model.
 The generated code is not normally checked into version control.

-We recommend that the first type are using sparingly, if at all.
+We recommend that the first type are used sparingly, if at all.
 This is discussed further in "Know How to Implement Hashcode and Equals".

 Generating code from a model (such as a schema or grammar) can be a useful approach as long as the generated code is not modified and is packaged separately.
 If generated and non-generated code are packaged within the same module then this can start to cause friction (see below).